Chigger Bites

 What are chigger bites?

-Chiggers bites are bites from small mite larvae.
-These larvae are known by several names, including chiggers, red bugs, and harvest mites.
-In general, chiggers live in low grasses and shrubs in tropical, humid climates year around or in nontropical climates during the summer and fall months.
-Chiggers tend to attach to and bite the exposed skin of a person who spends time in their habitat.
-The bites will often be located in a cluster around areas of tight clothing, like the ankles or waistline.
+Chiggers tend to attach to and bite the exposed skin of an individual who spends time in their habitat.
+The bites will often be located in a cluster around areas of tight clothing, like the ankles, or along the waistline since the tight clothing restricts movement of mites.
+They are often found behind the knees, and between the toes as well.
 Upon attaching to the skin, the mites inject saliva that breaks down skin cells.
-The affected individual’s immune system then reacts to the chemical compounds in the mites’ saliva, creating many of the symptoms associated with chigger bites.
+The affected individual’s immune system then reacts to the chemical compounds in the mites’ saliva, resulting in the intense pruritus associated with chigger bites.
 In areas near Southeast Asia and Australia, chiggers may carry the bacteria Orientia tsutsugamushi, which can cause scrub typhus in infected humans.

 What do chigger bites look like?